ceol/django-autoslug/README.md

 Recommended parameters:

 * `populate_from` - A list or tuple of instance attribute names, custom functions, or both.
 If supplied, django-autoslug will default `editable` to false.
 This field is required for all of the optional parameters, meaning if it's not set, the field as good as a normal `CharField`.
-Custom functions are passed the current instance of the model.
-E.g. to create a slug from the model's primary key converted to base-36:
+Custom functions are passed the `field` instance and `model` instance.

-        slug = AutoSlugField(populate_from=(lambda instance: int_to_base36(instance.pk),))

 Optional parameters: